liuxuan30/UITransparentView/README.md

 Implemented by John Stephen, for more details, check http://stackoverflow.com/questions/3046813/how-can-i-click-a-button-behind-a-transparent-uiview

 I just cannot stop sharing it for such a great piece of code.

+3D Touch on iOS 9 attention:
+seems 3D Touch had different implementation, be careful if you enable allowMoving, the gesture won't ended, still under investigation.